Extensive Ida storm damage hurts oil industry recovery effort - Up News Info

 Ida’s economic cost could hit $70 billion to $80 billion, estimated AccuWeather, with much of the losses stemming from the oil industry and supply chain delays.

-Loss of power and mobile phone service stalled companies from reaching workers needed to conduct damage assessments at pipelines and refineries.
+Loss of power and mobile phone service stalled companies from reaching workers needed to assess damage at pipelines and refineries.
 Nearly 1 million Louisiana homes and businesses remained without power on Wednesday.

-Some 1.7 million barrels of daily oil processing is offline at seven Louisiana refineries, the U.S. Department of Energy said.
+Some 1.7 million barrels of daily oil processing, or 9% of the U.S. total, was offline at seven Louisiana refineries, the U.S. Department of Energy said.
 Consultancy Rystad Energy forecast losses will continue for seven to 14 days, depending on flood damage.

-Gulf Coast refiners Phillips 66, PBF Energy Inc and Shell halted oil processing at plants in the storm’s path, cutting about 9% of U.S. refining capacity.

 Advertisement